gvwilson/thirdbit/src/fiction/iffy/index.md

 She had to look.

 The damage from the attack was scattered like splatters of paint.
-Two broken windows sulked on either side of one that was somehow unbroken.
+Two broken windows sulked on either side of one that was somehow still intact.
 Water geysered in irregular spurts from a buried pipe amidst scorched and scattered cobblestones.
 Someone with two net bags of groceries walked as quickly as they could without running, head down and one shoulder against the wall.